China sanctions EU officials in response to Uyghur row | DW | 22.03.2021

 Beijing has said it will sanction several EU officials, including parliamentarians, for "harming" China's sovereignty.
 The decion comes just after the EU agreed to sanction China for human rights abuses in Xinjiang.

-China on Monday said it had decided to impose sanctions on 10 European Union individuals for "grossly interferference" in its internal affairs, and for "flagrantly violating international law."
+China on Monday said it had decided to impose sanctions on 10 European Union individuals for "gross interference" in its internal affairs, and for "flagrantly violating international law."

 In a statement, China's Ministry of Foreign Affairs announced it would endorse sanctions against the individuals and four EU entities for "maliciously spreading lies and false information."